nikfrank/chess-workshop/README.md

 //...
 ```

-after we update our code, we should save it (ctrl + s in most text editors) so we can see it running updated in the browser.
+after we update our code, we should save it (ctrl + s in most text editors) so we can see it running updated in the browser at [localhost:3000](http://localhost:3000)

 talk about `div` soup!, just a div for a Board, some Row divs each with Square divs in them